cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 stated but also logically implied by the genealogies.
-That level of data extraction and encoding by team of humans who are experts in the medieval Irish genealogical tradition, even a large team assisted by specalized technology and automation, would be prohibitively expensive.
+That level of data extraction and encoding by team of humans who are experts in the medieval Irish genealogical tradition, even a large team assisted by specialised technology and automation, would be prohibitively expensive.
 In essence, any assisting automation would by necessity reinvent Linked Data rather than just taking advantage of an already existing technology.